 Supports Broker Services

-HC BS Taxonomy:

 Category 1: Sub-Category 1:

 12 Services Supporting Self-Direction 12020 information and assistance in support of self-direction

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Ser vice Definition (Scope):

-Category 4: Sub-Category 4:

-The Supports Broker service is a direct and indirect service available to participants who elect to self-direct their own services utilizing one of the participant directed options outlined in Appendix E-1 of this Waiver.
-The Supports Broker service is designed to assist participants or their designated surrogate with employer-related functions in order to be successful in self-directing some or all of the participants needed services.
+The Supports Broker service is a direct and indirect service available to participants who elect to self-direct their own services utilizing one of the participant directed options outlined in Appendix E-1 of the Waiver.
+The purpose of the Supports Broker service is to assist and support Common Law Employers (CLE) and Managing Employers (ME) to perform employer-related functions independently and to assist participants to be as successful as possible in self-directing their services.
+The Supports Broker's ultimate goal is to maximize the CLE's or ME's knowledge of all functions of their role and minimize or eliminate the need for the Supports Broker service.